flokk.

 Tromsø University Museum

-The University of Tromsø's public museum covers Northern Lights science, Sami cultural history, and Arctic natural history across several well-designed gallery rooms that pair nicely with the morning'
+The University of Tromsø's public museum covers Northern Lights science, Sami cultural history, and Arctic natural history across several well-designed gallery rooms that pair nicely with the morning's reindeer visit.
+The Northern Lights exhibit in particular uses interactive screens and physical models that kids aged seven and up find absorbing.

 culture